 The superbly-named Benny Grotto (his real name, he tells me) plays the band's own Mellotron, with murky flutes on Thorn, although other possible sightings seem more likely to be guitar.
 While this is a less painful listen than many cruddy indie, CCM and other vile genre albums I've ploughed through recently, that doesn't make it particularly good, I'm afraid.

 Isildurs Bane [a.k.a.
 Sagan om den Irländska Älgen] (1982, 37.17) ***½/½Sagan om den Irländska Älgen

 Saga Eller Verklighet

 Sea Reflections Part II

 The Story of Chester & Sylvester

-Isildurs Bane are a decidedly strange sort of band, spending their first decade constantly changing styles, doubtless confusing the small number of people who knew who they were anyway.
-Of course, CDs and the Internet have made their music, like so many others', widely available, but it's difficult to know what to recommend, as they've taken several different paths in their career already.
+Isildurs Bane are a strange kind of band, spending their first decade constantly changing styles, no doubt confusing the small number of people who knew who they were.
+Of course, CDs and the Internet have made their music, like so many others', widely available, but it's difficult to know what to recommend, as they've already taken several different paths in their career.
 The one thing that seems to tie all their different incarnations together is their use of mallet instruments.
-I saw them in late '98, and they had no less than three different sets of mallets up there (presumably vibraphone, xylophone and marimba), helping to make them one of the most impressive bands of the festival.
+I saw them in late '98 and they had no fewer than three different sets of mallets up there (presumably vibraphone, xylophone and marimba), helping to make them one of the most impressive bands of the festival.

 Vapours (2009, 42.23) **½/½